What Are Floating Floors?

 Types of floating floor

-Materials and quality
+Materials and Quality

 Benefits of using floating floors

-Disadvantages of floating floors
+Disadvantages of Floating Floors

-• They can be less energy efficient, as they do not have the same level of insulation as traditional floors.
+• They can be a bit poor regarding energy efficiency, as they don't contain similar insulation as traditional floor levels.

 How to choose the right floating floors